codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 | Team user                | $10 / month                                                                                                                                                     |                                                                                                                                                 |
 | Extra build concurrency  | $49 / month                                                                                                                                                     |

-Consider Business plan or Enterprise plan if more than three concurrent builds are required or if you would like unlimited build minutes on premium macOS and Linux instances, as well as unlimited team seats.
+Consider Professional plan or Enterprise plan if more than three concurrent builds are required or if you would like unlimited build minutes on premium macOS and Linux instances, as well as unlimited team seats.
 For more information contact us [here](https://codemagic.io/contact/).

-## Business Plan
+## Professional Plan

-The Codemagic business plan gives you a fixed price plan with the following benefits:
+The Codemagic Professional plan gives you a fixed price plan with the following benefits:

 * 3 concurrencies (premium macOS and Linux instances)
 * Unlimited build minutes